senameo/LPV_book_matlab_code/README.md

 www.wiley.com/go/sename/lpvcontrol
 The website includes GitHub Repository

-It is worth noting that a certain number of generic functiosn can be re-sued for stability analysis, obseerver and control design.
+It is worth noting that a certain number of generic functions can be re-sued for stability analysis, obseerver and control design.
 To name a few:

 lmiHinfPolytope.m
 Yalmip/Matlab function that computes the LPV / Hinf controller solving the LMI problem.
 Build by Charles Poussot-Vassal during his PhD studies at Grenoble/GIPSA-lab